Skip to content

 We also ask about whether you have a disability and any accessibility or dietary requirements.
 This is so we can meet any adjustments you may need and is not part of our selection process.

 Check back here later to see what sort of topics you might be covering during your visit.
-In the meantime, you might want to have a look at our Natural Sciences Tripos and Psychology and Behavioural Science degree outlines and subject requirements.
+In the meantime, you might want to have a look at our Natural Sciences Tripos degree outline and subject requirements.

 Within your application to the residential, you will need to tell us which subjects you are interested in studying and explain your interest.
 Telling us this now does not mean you have to apply for this subject at University, and we expect you may be still deciding.